How To Increase Playback Speed in Videos

 3rd Party Video Players Options

 Aside from YouTube, many video players embedded on websites include options to control the playback speed.
-For example, if you look at our Excel Transpose video, you will see a similar control in the bottom right corner.
-Again, you need to click the gear icon.
+For example, looking at our Excel Transpose video, you will see a similar control in the bottom right corner.
+But, again, you need to click the gear icon.
 Our default video playback is 1x, but the Speed option ranges from 0.5x to 2X.

 How to Speed Up QuickTime Player

-Another popular video player is Apple’s free QuickTime video player, which was once bundled with iTunes.
-Unfortunately, apple no longer supports the program, but people still use it.
+Another popular video player is Apple’s free QuickTime video player, once bundled with iTunes.
+Unfortunately, Apple no longer supports the program, but people still use it.
 It plays .mov, .mp4, .avi, and MPEG-1 files.
-Like Windows Media player, it also allows you to adjust the speed of downloaded videos.
+Like Windows Media Player, it also allows you to adjust the speed of downloaded videos.

 To Adjust QuickTime Playback Speed